Meet Jason. We worked the doll room together at our Hina Matsuri Festival.

 As with many cultures regarding lions the myth of the shishi is that this animal is the king of beasts.
 Note the peonies on his costume.
 The shishi is also king of flowers!

 The father shishi has white hair.
-The other actor with red hair is the son.
 This doll with its red hair represents the lion cub.

 The shishi cub must be trained and it is the father’s duty to train the cub to be fearless.
 The shishi father must test his cub to see if he has trained him to be a strong and brave shishi.
 The father kicks his cub over the edge of a cliff and the cub showing extreme strength and courage triumphantly climbs its way to safety.